otrv4/otrv4/architecture-decisions/0010-modes.md

 ### Decision

-To attain all of the purposes of OTRv4, the specification will describe two modes:
+To attain all of the purposes of OTRv4, the specification can work in two modes:

 1. OTRv4 only: a always encrypted mode.
 This mode will not know how to handle